 On this page you will find

 Nick Jarrett-Kerr LL.B is a specialist adviser to law firms world-wide on issues of strategy, governance and leadership development as well as all important business issues facing law firms as they compete in difficult market conditions.
-In the last nine years, Nick has established himself as one of the leading UK and international advisers to law firms.
+In the last eleven years, Nick has established himself as one of the leading UK and international advisers to law firms.
 He was a founder member of the (England & Wales) Law Society’s Law Management Section and served as its Chairman for two years.
-He is also a member of the UK Association of Partnership Practitioners.

-He is a regular writer and speaker on management and leadership topics with an emphasis on strategic and business planning, as well as issues of governance and structure and partner compensation.
-He also has a particular interest in management/leadership development, financial management, business development and project implementation as well as partnership performance criteria and partner development.
-He regularly leads or facilitates retreats, partner conferences, practice group retreats and away days.
+He is a regular writer and speaker on management and leadership topics with an emphasis on strategic and business planning, as well as issues of governance and structure, partner compensation and strategy execution.
 Prior to becoming a consultant, Nick (who is a solicitor by training) was for eight years the Chief Executive Partner of Bevan Ashford, a leading regional firm in Great Britain, during a period of enormous growth starting in the depths of the 1989-1992 recession.

-In the last five years, he has consulted to firms in eighteen different countries on four different continents
+In the last few years, he has consulted to firms in more than twenty countries on four different continents on issues relating to strategy, governance, mergers, equity/ownership structures, partner performance, succession issues, profit sharing and other business-critical matters.

 Summary of Capabilities and Experience